 If you are interested in contributing to matplotlib development, running the latest source code, or just like to build everything yourself, it is not difficult to build matplotlib from source.
 Grab the latest tar.gz release file from the download page, or if you want to develop matplotlib or just need the latest bugfixed version, grab the latest git version Source install from git.

 Once you have satisfied the requirements detailed below (mainly python, numpy, libpng and freetype), you can build matplotlib:

 cd matplotlib python setup.py build python setup.py install

 We provide a setup.cfg file that goes with setup.py which you can use to customize the build process.
 For example, which default backend to use, whether some of the optional libraries that matplotlib ships with are installed, and so on.
 This file will be particularly useful to those packaging matplotlib.

 If you have installed prerequisites to nonstandard places and need to inform matplotlib where they are, edit setupext.py and add the base dirs to the basedir dictionary entry for your sys.platform. e.g., if the header to some required library is in /some/path/include/someheader.h, put /some/path in the basedir list for your platform.

 These are external packages which you will need to install before installing matplotlib.
-Windows users only need the first two (python and numpy) since the others are built into the matplotlib Windows installers available for download at the download page <https://github.com/matplotlib/matplotlib/downloads>_.
 If you are building on OSX, see Building on OSX.
+If you are building on Windows, see Building on Windows.
 If you are installing dependencies with a package manager on Linux, you may need to install the development packages (look for a “-dev” postfix) in addition to the libraries themselves.

 sudo apt-get build-dep python-matplotlib